 Fortunately, customer service has been one of the biggest benefactors of AI thus far.

-With a powerful generative AI tool like Gleen AI, you can do things like:
+With a powerful generative AI solution like Gleen AI, you can do things like:

-- Offer 24/7 access to a convenient support option that allows customers and prospects to input their own questions instead of having to sift through hundreds of knowledge-base articles
+- Offer 24/7 access to a convenient support option that allows customers and prospects to input their own questions instead of having to sift through hundreds of support knowledge base articles.

-- Collect requests from multiple customer support channels and funnel them into your CRM automatically
+- Collect requests from multiple customer support channels, like live chat, email support, SMS support, Slack support, and Discord support, and funnel them into your CRM automatically

 - Assign requests to an agent without lifting a finger